thecandlestick/silverbullet/website/Assignment Tutorial.md

 Finish by running the command ```git commit -m “<describe your changes>“``` Followed by ```git push```.
 If you’ve done everything correctly, you should now see your completed assignment in git-classes.

 ![broken img 💔](commit-push.png)

+**Notes:**
+* Do not create any additional files, use the files provided
+* You may create additional functions if you wish, but all assigned functions must operate as specified for full points
+* Unless otherwise stated, **do not** use any libraries that aren’t included in the assignment to begin with